serilog-mssql/serilog-sinks-mssqlserver/README.md

 ## External Configuration Syntax

-Projects targeting the .NET Framework automatically have support for XML-based configuration (either `app.config` or `web.config`) of `ColumnOptions` table definition, and the _Serilog.Settings.AppSettings_ package adds XML-based configuration of sink arguments.
+Projects targeting frameworks which are compatible with _System.Configuration_ automatically have support for XML-based configuration (either `app.config` or `web.config`) of a `ColumnOptions` table definition, and the _Serilog.Settings.AppSettings_ package adds XML-based configuration of sink arguments.

-Projects targeting .NET Standard can apply configuration-driven sink setup and `ColumnOptions` settings using the _Serilog.Settings.Configuration_ package.
-It supports any of the configuration sources supported by the underlying _Microsoft.Extensions.Configuration_ packages.
-JSON is the most common, but other sources include environment variables, command lines, Azure Key Vault, XML, and more.
+Projects targeting frameworks which are compatible with _Microsoft.Extensions.Configuration_ can apply configuration-driven sink setup and `ColumnOptions` settings using the _Serilog.Settings.Configuration_ package or by supplying the appropriate arguments through code.

 All properties of the `ColumnOptions` class are configurable except the `Properties.PropertyFilter` predicate expression, and all elements and lists shown are optional.
 In most cases configuration keynames match the class property names, but there are some exceptions.
 For example, because `PrimaryKey` is a `SqlColumn` object reference when configured through code, external configuration uses a `primaryKeyColumnName` setting to identify the primary key by name.